ADD CONDITION

 Drug Overview

-Winco Cherry 30ct Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
+Winco Cherry 30ct Cough Drops are a type of lozenge designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
 These cough drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.

 Uses